planetfederal/skunkworks/icecubed/README.md

   * Reprojections in QGIS.
   * Upload into PostGIS.
   * Visualization in QGIS.
 * The Suite QGIS plugin allows the end user/analyst to access/modify/visualize changes without having to go through a CLI or GeoServer interface.
+Great potential to "grow the pie" of potential users by allowing analysts to publish maps directly.
 * Data Management (discovering, downloading, processing, uploading the data) consumes the majority of time required to produce a map application.
+* GeoWebCache workflow in the GeoServer UI is unclear.
+Process / workflow for creating gridset, accessing layer, applying gridset, determining cache extents could be simplified.

 # Artifacts:
 Most of the data and styles are checked directly into the repo.
 The base map is natural earth reprojected to 3408, and can be found at: